ezcGman/lora-washing-machine-sensor/README.md

 OK, so now that we got that sorted out: CT clamps can't just go around your 3-core power cable of your washing machine: They can only measure current if you install them around either the L or N wire, not both, only a single one.
 So you need to get creative on how you get access to that wire.

-What I did (and I will upload some photos) is getting three AC power sockets and mounted them to a box.
+What I did (you can [see some photos here](/pictures/install-pics)) is getting three AC power sockets and mounted them to a box.
 Why three?
 - One as power in, coming from the wall
 - One to plug in the washing machine
 - One to plug in the dryer

-With this, I do not touch the actual cables of the machines, and I do not have loose wires around!
-Inside the box, the two sockets where the washing machine and dryer are connected to are simply powered by the socket the power comes in, BUT: I can easily put the CT clamp around the L wire of the socket the machine and dryer is connected to.
-Additionally.
-I have a tiny PSU to power the sensor board.
-I was being extra careful and didn't want to mix AC and DC in the same box, so the PCB actually sits in a tiny box next to the one with the power sockets and I just drew positive and GND from the small PSU to it.
+With this, I do not touch the actual cables of the machines, plus: I do not have loose wires around!
+Inside the box, the two sockets (where the washing machine and dryer will be plugged into) are simply powered by the socket the power comes in, BUT: With using some Wagos, I can easily put the CT clamp around the L wire of the socket the machine and dryer is connected to.

+Additionally, I modified a standard / cheap 1A phone charger by sawing off the two pins that would go into a power socket and instead soldered two wires to the PCB that then go into the Wagos inside the Box.
+And the 5V USB output goes to the PCB :) Pics are also in the same folder as above.

 With this, you have a safe and clean install, no AC wires open and you can easily put that box behind the machine and dryer.

 ### 7. Read the values in Home Assistant
-This is pretty easy: Simply create two MQTT Sensors and with those, you can create your own smart automation to find out if your washine machine is done washing:
+This is pretty easy:

+Firstcreate two MQTT Sensors that will read the watts from the MQTT topic the gateway will drop the readings into:
 ```
 mqtt:
   sensor: